cohalloran1/march-madness/src/output/analysis/matchup_1163_vs_1328.md

 ## Analysis

 Connecticut has a slight edge as a #8 seed versus #9 seed Oklahoma.
 Connecticut has a higher ELO rating (1736 vs 1584), indicating better season-long performance.
 Historically, #8 seeds have won 51.40% of games against #9 seeds in the tournament.
-This is expected to be a close matchup, with Connecticut having a slight edge (59.08% win probability).
+Connecticut is the clear favorite with a 74.43% chance to win.

 ## Betting Value Assessment